varya/component-development-css/index.md

 {: .no-title }

 ### Now
-Senior Frontend Develover for SC5 Online
+Senior Frontend Developer for SC5 Online

 ### Before
 TMG (Amsterdam, the Netherlands); Yandex (Moscow, Russia)

 ###Area of expertise
-Components in web: libraries, SGDD, BEM.
+Components on the web: libraries, SGDD, BEM.
 Techs: CSS, JavaScript, etc.

 <!--
 Before we start, I would like to introduce myself and explain why